Front Page Detectives

 They linked the weapon to a double homicide at the Saw Mill River Motel in Westchester County and discovered it was used in another shooting two years earlier in the Bronx.
 With illegal firearms often passing through several hands, it is unknown if either incident was related.

-However, a result in the case looked a near-certainty.
+However, a resolution in the case seemed to be a near-certainty.

 Article continues below advertisement